visdesignlab/upset2/packages/userdocs/docs/getting-started/upset2-react.md

 If no configuration options are provided, the default will be:

 - No aggregation
-- Sort rows by `Size - Descending`
+- Sort intersections by `Size - Descending`
 - Sort visible sets by `Alphabetical`
 - Minimum degree filter: 0
 - Maximum degree filter: 6
-- Show the "no set" row
+- Show the "no set" intersection
-- Hide empty rows
+- Hide empty intersections

 The configuration options are documented below: